-Nine Principles Guiding Teaching and Learning in the University of Melbourne
+Nine Principles Guiding Teaching and Learning

 Nine educational principles underpin the University of Melbourne’s teaching and learning objectives.
 These principles represent the shared view within the University of the processes and conditions that contribute to first-class higher education.